Rbillon59/jmeter-k8s-starterkit/README.md

 ## Getting started

 Prerequisites :
-- A kubernetes cluster (of course)
+- A kubernetes cluster (of course) (amd64 and arm64 architecture are supported)
 - kubectl installed and a usable context to work with
 - (Optionnal) A JMeter scenario (the default one attack Google.com)